-Unipol wants to ensure your university renting experience is a good one and for this reason we recommend using your university’s or our own contract checking service.
-These services are always free to use and can be accessed through your Students’ Union Advice Centre or by visiting us on Woodhouse Lane.
+Unipol wants to ensure your university renting experience is a good one and for this reason we recommend getting your contract checked before signing for your next property.
+Student tenancy contract checking services are always free to use and can be accessed through your Students’ Union Advice Centre.

 As well as getting your contract checked impartially, it’s also important that you can understand the basics yourself before signing on the dotted line.